PennyLaneAI/qml/datasets_qspin.rst

 Hamiltonians and ground-state data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hamiltonians for the spin system under Jordan-Wigner transformation and `Binary Bosonic mapping <https://arxiv.org/abs/2105.12563>`__ (for Bose Hubbard Model).
+Hamiltonians for the spin systems (under the Jordan-Wigner transformation for the Fermi Hubbard model and `Binary Bosonic mapping <https://arxiv.org/abs/2105.12563>`__ for the Bose Hubbard Model).

 .. rst-class:: docstable
     :widths: auto